Building Control Frequently Asked Questions

 Do the requirements of the building regulations vary in England and Wales?

-No but in some areas there may be local bylaws in place that have to be observed.
-Also, checking an application is down to the interpretation of the requirements of the individual survey or person concerned to a degree.
+No, but in some areas, there may be local bylaws in place that have to be observed.
+Also, checking an application is down to the interpretation of the requirements of the individual surveyor concerned to a degree.
 However, different building regulation requirements and standards exist for Scotland and Northern Ireland.

 Are the powers of building regulations retrospective?

 No, so if works were being carried out to a building and, for example, the existing lintels were discovered to be timber and were in sound condition and would be unaffected by the works or use of the building, you are not required to replace them.
 Similarly, the building regulations do not require you to provide extraction fans to an existing kitchen if it is not being extended or if the ventilation is unaltered.

 When can I start work on the proposed building?

 Once a full plan or Building Notice application is submitted, even though the Local Authority may not have approved or accepted the application, works can start within 48 hours of giving notice to the Local Authority, Or in the case of using an Approved Inspector, as soon as an Initial Notice is given to the Local Authority.

 At what stages do the Local Authority or Approved Inspectors have to be notified for inspection of the works on site before they are covered over?